TaliWeinstein/taliweinstein.github.io/content/event/Benin/index.md

 summary: IndabaX Benin Republic held a three-day hybrid conference in 2024 to build local capacity in machine learning through talks and hands-on coding sessions for students, professionals, and AI enthusiasts to ~150 attendees.
 abstract: 'IndabaX Benin Republic had a number of different internatonal speakers focusing on various aspects of machine leanring advancement from AI for Financial Inclusion in Africa to Building Resilient Models.
-I was contacted by Jeremiah Olámíjùwón, the conference organizer, to give a presentation on Bridging the Gender Gap in AI.'
+I was contacted by Jeremiah Olamijuwon, the conference organizer, to give a presentation on Bridging the Gender Gap in AI.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.